 Penetration Testing involves the exploitation of vulnerabilities by emulating the hackers.
 It allows you to find out how your security posture appears to a hacker and how the current security measures fare when faced with a real-life cyberattack.
-With PTaaS, the tests happen on demand and you can visualize the vulnerabilities in near real-time.
+With PTaaS platform, the tests happen on demand and you can visualize the vulnerabilities in near real-time.

 Early Feedback on Code Changes

-As we have been saying, Penetration Testing Service fits perfectly into the software development lifecycle.
+As we have been saying, PTaaS fits perfectly into the software development lifecycle.
 That means, your developers get a vulnerability alert before any new code goes live.
 This gives you the opportunity to stay one step ahead of malicious actors.

 Real-time Remediation Support

-A good PTaaS platform provides you with detailed remediation support – videos and screenshots to assist developers in finding and fixing the vulnerability.
+A good penetration testing as a service platform provides you with detailed remediation support – videos and screenshots to assist developers in finding and fixing the vulnerability.
 This saves a lot of time as the developers do not have to spend a lot of time trying to figure out what went wrong and why.

 Access to Security Engineers

-Availing Pen Testing as a Service allows your developers to get in touch with security engineers for fixing security loopholes.
+Availing Pen Testing as a Service (PTaaS) allows your developers to get in touch with security engineers for fixing security loopholes.
 Security requires some special skills along with the ability to do something allegedly boring on the scale.
 Enlisting the help of security experts makes sure that vulnerabilities do not stay unfixed, consume too much of your developers’ time, or live in the funnel forever.